evanceodoyo/alx-system_engineering-devops/0x00-shell_basics/README.md

 Display current directory contents in long format, with user and group IDS displayed numerically, and hidden files.

 # Task 6
 Create a directory named my_first_directory in the /tmp/ directory

+# Task 7
+Move the file betty from /tmp/ to /tmp/my_first_directory